flynnkc/LicenseExcluded/README.md

 # License Excluded

 This project is intended to manage licenses in [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/) (OCI).
 Licenses can be either included as a part of the cost of OCI services, or existing licenses can be used with the "Bring Your Own License" option.
-If you have enough licenses available, there is no good reason to select "License Included", but it's a common mistake.
+If you have enough licenses available there is no good reason to select "License Included", but it's a common mistake.

 This project switches licensing on select services from License Included to BYOL.